 I am a human-environment geographer with interests in human dimensions of natural resource management, demography, food security, conservation, global environmental change, and sustainability.
 My main focus in my teaching and research is the social and ecological changes in landscapes and the local and regional feedback loops related to health, climate, wildlife, and livelihoods.

-My interdisciplinary work incorporates a variety of social science, applied ecology, forestry, and geospatial tools.
+My interdisciplinary work incorporates a variety of quantitative social science, applied ecology, forestry, and geospatial tools.

-I am also the director of the Masters of the Environment professional degree program.
-To find out more, go here: www.colorado.edu/menv
+I am also the Faculty Director of the Masters of the Environment Graduate Program.
+To find out more, go here

 Faculty Director, Masters of the Environment